Tropical trigonal curves: Trigonal and divisorially trigonal metric graphs: the 3 -edge connected case

-\section{Trigonal and divisorially trigonal metric graphs: the $3$-edge connected case}
+\section{Trigonal and divisorially trigonal metric graphs: the \texorpdfstring{$3$}{3}-edge connected case}

 Let us consider $3$-edge connected metric graphs.
 We first observe that none of such graphs can be hyperelliptic.
-In fact, it was proved in \cite[Lemma 5.3]{BN} that the edge connectivity of a hyperelliptic (combinatorial) graph must be at most $2$, and, by the correspondence in \cite[Theorem 3.12]{MC}, the same holds for metric graphs.
+In fact, it was proved in~\cite[Lemma 5.3]{BN} that the edge connectivity of a hyperelliptic (combinatorial) graph must be at most $2$, and, by the correspondence in~\cite[Theorem 3.12]{MC}, the same holds for metric graphs.

-Here is an alternative proof for metric graphs, using Dhar's burning algorithm. \begin{lem} Let $\Gamma=(G,l)$ be a metric graph with canonical model $\Gamma_0=(G_0,l_0)$ such that $|V(G_0)|\geq 3$.
-If $\Gamma$ is $3$-edge connected, then it is not (divisorially) hyperelliptic. \end{lem}
+Here is an alternative proof for metric graphs, using Dhar's burning algorithm. \begin{lemm} Let $\Gamma=(G,l)$ be a metric graph with canonical model $\Gamma_0=(G_0,l_0)$ such that $|V(G_0)|\geq 3$.
+If $\Gamma$ is $3$-edge connected, then it is not (divisorially) hyperelliptic. \end{lemm}

-\begin{proof} By contradiction, assume $H\in W_2^1(\Gamma)\neq \emptyset.$ From Remark \ref{rk:common_edge}, we can consider $H=x+y,$ with $x,y$ not in the interior of the same edge.
+\begin{proof} By contradiction, assume $H\in W_2^1(\Gamma)\neq \emptyset.$ From Remark~\ref{rk:common_edge}, we can consider $H=x+y,$ with $x,y$ not in the interior of the same edge.
 Start Dhar's burning algorithm from any vertex $w\in V(G_0);$ $w\neq x,y$.
 By $3$-edge connectivity, there are three distinct paths from $w$ to $x$.
 Even if one of such paths stops at $y$, the other two will then reach $x$ and again $y$, burning the whole graph. \end{proof}

-\begin{rk} This also shows that if a $3$-edge connected metric graph $\Gamma$ is trigonal, then its \emph{tree gonality} \cite{CD},\cite{DV}, i.e. the minimum degree of a tropical morphism from a tropical modification of $\Gamma$ to a metric tree, is $3.$ In fact, they define a tropical morphism as an harmonic morphism with no contractions satisfying the Riemann-Hurwitz inequality at any point.
-We can indeed replace the harmonic morphism with its tropical modification with no contractions as in Proposition \ref{prp: harm_contractions}, which is of degree $3$ and thus satisfies the Riemann-Hurwitz inequality, as observed in \cite[Remark 2.8]{LC}. \end{rk}
+\begin{rema} This also shows that if a $3$-edge connected metric graph $\Gamma$ is trigonal, then its \emph{tree gonality}~\cite{CD},\cite{DV}, i.e. the minimum degree of a tropical morphism from a tropical modification of $\Gamma$ to a metric tree, is $3.$ In fact, they define a tropical morphism as an harmonic morphism with no contractions satisfying the Riemann-Hurwitz inequality at any point.
+We can indeed replace the harmonic morphism with its tropical modification with no contractions as in Proposition~\ref{prp: harm_contractions}, which is of degree $3$ and thus satisfies the Riemann-Hurwitz inequality, as observed in~\cite[Remark 6]{LC}. \end{rema}

-In Lemma \ref{lm:Lemma_preim}, we proved that a non-degenerate harmonic degree $3$ morphism $\varphi:(G,l)\to(T,l_T),$ with $T$ a tree, determines a divisor in $W_3^1(\Gamma)$, where $\Gamma=(G,l).$
+In Lemma~\ref{lm:Lemma_preim}, we proved that a non-degenerate harmonic degree $3$ morphism $\varphi:(G,l)\to(T,l_T),$ with $T$ a tree, determines a divisor in $W_3^1(\Gamma)$, where $\Gamma=(G,l).$

 Instead, to determine a trigonal graph from a divisor in $W_3^1(\Gamma)$ is more difficult.
 We consider first the case without loops and then extend our construction to the general case with loops.